Rahul-Encoded/LinkLocked/README.md

 This repository contains an n8n workflow designed to automate the process of finding, scraping, and matching job opportunities from LinkedIn against a candidate's resume using a Large Language Model (LLM) agent (Google Gemini).

 The workflow automatically calculates a **matching score** and generates a **customized cover letter** for jobs that meet a minimum score threshold.
+Just download the .json file and import it into your n8n workflow.

 ## ✨ Workflow Overview